GoogleCloudPlatform/gcsfuse/perfmetrics/scripts/continuous_test/gcp_ubuntu/periodic_experiments/README.md

 # GCSFuse Experiments Dashboard
-GCSFuse Experiments Dashboard is a powerful tool designed to automate performance tests on GCSFuse, enabling developers to run tests with different configurations and visualize the results effectively.
+GCSFuse Experiments Dashboard is a powerful tool designed to automate performance tests on GCSFuse, enabling developers to run tests with custom configurations and visualize the results effectively.
 An experiment is a test run on GCSFuse for an experiment config.

 ## Introduction
 GCSFuse Experiments Dashboard simplifies the process of running performance tests on GCSFuse by providing a user-friendly interface.
-It allows developers to define experiment configurations in a JSON file and execute tests with specific GCSFuse flags and branches effortlessly.
+It allows developers to define experiment configurations in a JSON file and execute tests with different GCSFuse flags and branch effortlessly.
 The results from these tests are stored in BigQuery tables, and displayed on the GCSFuse Experiments Dashboard making it convenient for further analysis and comparison.

 ## Getting Started
 To get started, follow the instructions in the subsequent sections to add or modify configurations, run experiments, and access the GCSFuse Experiments Dashboard for comprehensive result analysis.